• NCERT Solutions

 (a) (i) Plasmids used in genetic engineering are called vectors.
 They are used to transfer genes from one organism to another.
 Plasmid is helps in linking of foreign DNA and selection of recombinants from nonrecombinants.
 Some plasmids may have only one or two copies per cell whereas others may have 15-100 copies per cell.
 Their numbers can go even higher.
 The two sources of plasmid are E.coli and Agrobacterium tumifaciens.

-(ii) Origin of replication (ori): This is a sequence from where replication starts and any piece of DNA when linked to this sequence can be made to replicate within the host cells.
-This sequence is also responsible for controlling the copy number of the linked DNA.
+(i) Origin of replication (ori): This is a sequence from where replication starts and is responsible for controlling the copy number of the linked DNA.
+So, if one wants to recover many copies of the target DNA it should be cloned in a vector whose origin support high copy number.
 So, if one wants to recover many copies of the target DNA it should be cloned in a vector whose origin support high copy number.

 (ii) Cotton bollworm and corn borer are the two insects that are killed by Bt toxin.